 Soak Up The Warmth!

 So there you have it!
-A brief overview of how to relight your pilot light, and the most common reasons why your pilot light goes out.
+A brief overview of how to relight various pilot lights, and the most common reasons why these pilot lights out.
 We know that a home with no heat or hot water is the absolute worst!
 If you are having trouble keeping your pilot light lit or still unsure about the process, it's always best to call a professional for help.

 If you are experiencing any pilot light problems, don't hesitate to give us a call at (443) 219- 7798 or schedule online here.